Geometries#

 Default mode#

-The default mode is 4S+2D bisect_eta_fixed nu_fixed (bisect, eta=0, nu=0).
-This is equivalent to bisecting_vertical in E6C terminology: scattering stays in the vertical plane with the sample angle bisecting the detector angle (eta = delta/2).
+The default mode is bisect fixed_mu fixed_nu (canonical bisecting_vertical: bisect, mu=0, nu=0).
+Equivalent to bisecting_vertical in E6C terminology: scattering stays in the vertical plane on the delta axis with the sample bisecting the scattering angle.

 Note

-Following You (1999) Figure 1 (see also diffcalc-core docs), nu rotates about the vertical axis and swings the detector horizontally; delta rotates about the horizontal axis and swings the detector vertically.
+Following You (1999) Figure 1 (see also diffcalc-core docs), delta rotates about a horizontal axis and swings the detector vertically; nu rotates about a vertical axis and swings the detector horizontally. mu is the horizontal-arm sample axis (rotates about the vertical lab axis); eta rotates about a horizontal axis.

 Mode naming convention#